Convenient Trailer Tongue Hinge For Storage

 Hinged Joint

 Trailer Tongue Hinge Folded BackOne of the fundamentals of joints like these is they move in ways other than intended.
 These are stable and strong, but they also have a touch of play present.
 That means after you connect it to the hitch on the car, the joint will have some “play” or “rattle” (for lack of a better term).
-That does not usually matter, but if you’re sensitive, you’ll feel it in the car (especially when going over uneven or bumpy roads).
+That does not usually matter, but if you are sensitive, you will feel it in the car (especially when going over uneven or bumpy roads).

-I believe the manufacturer has a good handle on strength, so I don’t think the play will cause problems, but it’s worth noting.
+I believe the manufacturer has a good handle on strength, so I do not think the play will cause problems, but it is worth noting.

 Wire and Brake Line Routing

 Wires route through the trailer tongue hinge as in the image.
-If it were me, I’d sheath those wires in a flexible plastic tube to avoid pinching and chaffing.
+If it were me, I would sheath those wires in a flexible plastic tube to avoid pinching and chaffing.
 Just a thought.

 Re-Orienting The Hinge?